 These "Speak Now" outfit ideas will make you feel completely enchanted.

 For “Speak Now,” fans are gravitating towards short purple dresses, paired with a ponytail.
-Even Selena Gomez’s little sister, Gracie, wore a purple dress to the Eras Tour recently — it’s a classic look that works every time.
+Even Selena Gomez’s little sister, Gracie, wore a purple dress to the Eras Tour — it’s a classic look that works every time.
 You could also wear a ballgown, inspired by "Enchanted," which is a great way to reuse an old prom or bridesmaid dress.

 Feeling 22?
 Then "RED" might be the way to go.

 To showcase your love for the “RED” era, you can’t go wrong with red lipstick, hats, high-waisted shorts, striped T-shirts, and ballet flats.
 Or, take a white shirt and some black fabric paint to make a DIY "Not A Lot Going On At The Moment" top, just like Swift's.
+Of course, top it off with a black fedora and red heart-shaped sunglasses.

 This time is when Swift really started getting into pop music, and “We Are Never Ever Getting Back Together” was playing nonstop on the radio.